zacholauson/blog/source/_posts/2014-06-20-basic-spree-defacing.markdown

 <% end %>
 {% endcodeblock %}

-I prefer overwritting the view completely, especially if I am changing multiple things or adding lots of markup, but that can cause problem if you update Spree and they change that template, because you then wouldn't get that updated template.
+I prefer overwriting the view completely, especially if I am changing multiple things or adding lots of markup, but that can cause problem if you update Spree and they change that template, because you then wouldn't get that updated template.